steven-riaan-piek/Sentiment-Analysis-Project/Model/README.md

 * 80% training data
 * 20% testing data

-A fixed random state was used to ensure reproducibility of results.
+A fixed random state (`random_state=42`) was used to ensure reproducibility.

 ## Models Developed

 ### Logistic Regression

-Logistic Regression was used as the primary classification model for sentiment prediction.
+Logistic Regression was implemented as the primary classification model.

-* Accuracy: ~0.88
-* F1 Score: ~0.88
+* The model was trained using the training dataset
+* Predictions were generated on the test dataset

 ### Naive Bayes

-The Multinomial Naive Bayes model was implemented as a secondary model for comparison.
+Multinomial Naive Bayes was implemented as a secondary model for comparison.

+* The model was trained on the same training data
+* Predictions were generated on the test dataset

+## Model Evaluation

+Model performance was evaluated using accuracy.

+* Logistic Regression Accuracy: approximately 0.88
-* Accuracy: ~0.84–0.87
+* Naive Bayes Accuracy: slightly lower than Logistic Regression

-* F1 Score: ~0.84–0.87
+A comparison was performed to determine the better model.

 ## Model Selection

-Logistic Regression was selected as the final model because it consistently achieved higher accuracy and F1 score compared to Naive Bayes, making it more suitable for sentiment classification.
+Logistic Regression was selected as the better-performing model because it achieved higher accuracy compared to Naive Bayes.

 ## Challenges

-* Text preprocessing required careful handling to remove HTML artifacts such as "br" tags from the dataset.
-* File path issues initially prevented the dataset from loading and were resolved by correcting directory paths.
-* Ensuring that TF-IDF vectorization was applied correctly was critical, as incorrect implementation led to errors during model training.
-* Large dataset size increased computation time, requiring efficient feature selection using a limited number of features.
+* Ensuring correct file paths for loading the dataset
+* Applying proper text preprocessing before vectorization
+* Avoiding errors caused by incorrect execution order in the notebook
+* Handling large text data efficiently using feature limits

 ## Conclusion

-The modeling phase successfully developed and evaluated two classification models for sentiment analysis.
-Logistic Regression was selected as the best-performing model, achieving strong and consistent results.
-The model is suitable for predicting sentiment in unseen text data and can be used in further stages such as evaluation, saving, and deployment.
+The model development phase successfully trained and compared two classification models.
+Logistic Regression outperformed Naive Bayes and was selected as the final model for sentiment prediction.
+The model is capable of accurately classifying unseen movie reviews into positive or negative sentiments.